SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - that his glories cannot be spoken even by all of vEdham

-- even if the greatly wise brahmA, rudhran et al try to praise such radiance, it will only cause insult [since they cannot adequately glorify him]
+- even if the greatly wise brahmA, rudhra et al try to praise such radiance, it will only cause insult [since they cannot adequately glorify him]

 - even if the unique, greatly knowledgeable brahmA tries, it will only lead to dullness [because he cannot fittingly glorify him]

-- when your great motherly forbearance towards your devotees is greater than your supremacy with which you can protect the devotees just by your divine will.
+- his great motherly forbearance towards his devotees is greater than the supremacy with which he can protect the devotees just by his divine will.

-- those who consider themselves to be lords, once they realize your such supremacy, will surrender unto you – but that is nothing unusual [nor it will add any new glories to you].
+- those who consider themselves to be lords, once they realise his such supremacy, will surrender unto him – but that is nothing unusual [neither will it add any new glories to him].